6 in. 9-GAUGE Steel Landscape Staples - Heavy Duty

 Extra thick (9-gauge) staples can also be used to secure drip irrigation and wireless fences.

-3. Great for securing landscape fabric and other materials
+Great for securing landscape fabric in your garden

-Sandbaggy staples are great for securing landscape fabric, bird netting, artificial turf, and drip irrigation.
+Sandbaggy staples are great for securing landscape fabric, bird netting, and weed barriers.

 How many landscape staples do I need for my landscape fabric project?